survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 W> The order matters.
 CSS extraction has to happen before purifying.

-If you execute `npm run build` now, you should see something like this:
+If you execute `npm run build` now, you should see something:

 ```bash
 Hash: e8601af01b5c5a5e722c